 This post “Traveler’s Guide for Planning a Trip to Trinidad” contains affiliate links.
 For more information on the sponsored post and/or affiliate link policy, click here.

-Ever take a trip that was long overdue?
-Well, that’s exactly what my recent trip to Trinidad was.
+Ever taken a trip that was long overdue?
+Well, that’s exactly what my recent trip to Trinidad & Tobago felt like.
 I haven’t been since our family weekend in Tobago and my sister hasn’t been since 2004!
 After months of talking, we purchased flights and booked an Airbnb for 5 days in Trinidad.

 Facts about Trinidad & Tobago